AdobeDocs/experience-manager-cloud-service.en/help/operations/additional-publish-regions.md

 ## Advanced Networking Considerations {#advanced-networking-considerations}

 When an additional publish region is enabled on a program with advanced networking already configured, the traffic in the additional publish region that matches the advanced networking rules will by default route through the primary region.
-In order to take advantage of increased availability, it is recommended to enable advanced networking for the secondary region.
+In order to take advantage of increased availability, it is recommended to enable advanced networking on the additional regions.

-Please refer to the [Advanced Networking Considerations for Additional Publish Regions section](/help/security/configuring-advanced-networking.md#advanced-networking-configuration-for-additional-publish-regions) in the Advanced Networking documentation for details, including how to add advanced networking configurations for additional regions without incurring loss of connectivity.
+Please refer to the [Advanced Networking Configuration for Additional Publish Regions](/help/security/configuring-advanced-networking.md#advanced-networking-configuration-for-additional-publish-regions) section in the Advanced Networking documentation for details, including how to add advanced networking configurations to additional regions without incurring loss of connectivity.

 ## Limitations {#limitations}